10 Best Herbal Essential Oils For Jellyfish Sting

 Achillea millefolium, commonly known as yarrow, contains essential oils that have been traditionally used for their anti-inflammatory and antiseptic properties.

-However, it is important to consult a healthcare professional before using any herbal remedy, especially for severe or persistent reactions.
+It is important to consult a healthcare professional before using any herbal remedy, especially for severe or persistent symptoms caused by jellyfish stings.

 melissa officinalis essential oil

-Melissa officinalis, commonly known as lemon balm, is a herb that contains essential oils with potential soothing properties.
+Melissa officinalis, commonly known as lemon balm, is a medicinal herb whose essential oil has been traditionally used for its calming and soothing properties.